 Images and Video account for most of the downloaded bytes on a web page, and also often occupy a significant amount of visual real estate.
 For digital publishers, optimizing visual assets used in online advertisements can have a huge impact on visibility and viewability.

 When creating your digital ad, it’s important to make sure that you’re utilizing assets optimized for the web.
 The visual formats, sizing, and file conventions you choose to use in your ad build will depend on the specifications of the ad you are creating.

 Adventive will automatically compress image assets in our platform.
 As a result, we recommend that you upload high-resolution images, up to 10MB.
 For best results, use image files at 72 DPI.
 You should also avoid using TIFF files, as they are too large and will load creatives very slowly.

 Transparent images can significantly increase your file size.
-This is common with PNGs.
+This is comwith PNGs.
 While sometimes unavoidable, try to only use transparent PNGs for assets like buttons, logos, and/or animated elements.

 If your ad does not require a specific or branded typeface, using Adventive’s type tool will add custom text and help reduce your overall file size.

 JPG images will compress better than any other image format.
 We recommend this image format to be used for any large images in your project, such as background images.
 For static ad units, we always recommend uploading a flattened JPG rather than individual layer assets.
 If working with your clients to receive assets, this should be on your list.

 More Ways to Optimize:

 Some additional tips and techniques to keep in mind as you work on optimizing your images:

 - Choose vector formats when possible: vector images are resolution and scale independent, which makes them a perfect fit for the multi-device and high-resolution world.